agomezsaenz05/Project-Four/README.md

 9. Practice Presentation 06/08

 ## Project Proposal
-- The kind of data you’d like to work with and the field you’re interested in (finance, healthcare surveys, etc.):
+- The kind of data you’d like to work with and the field you’re interested in (finance, healthcare surveys, etc.): Credit score data to predict loan default.
 - The questions you’ll ask of the data:
+    1. Predicting loan status based on credit scores?
+    2. Relationship between income to credit score?
+    3. Relationship between age, credit score, loan amount and status.
-- Possible source for the data:
+- Source for the data: https://www.kaggle.com/datasets/ychope/loan-approval-dataset

-The aim of our project is to uncover patterns in credit card fraud.
-We’ll examine relationships between transaction types and location, purchase prices and times of day, purchase trends over the course of a year, and other related relationships derived from the data.
+The aim of our project is to uncover patterns between loan information and loan applicant information.
+We will attempt to predict loan status based on credit scores as well as examine relationships between income and credit score.
+We will also look at other related relationships between age, credit score, loan amount and loan status.